ivy-llc/ivy/docs/compiler/setting_up.rst

 Setting Up
 ==========

-To use Ivy's compiler and transpiler, you'll need an **API key**.
+To use Ivy's tracer and transpiler, you'll need an **API key**.
 We are starting to grant pilot access to certain users, so you can `join the waitlist <https://console.unify.ai/>`_ if you want to get one!